“It’s time for a spring cleaning of your thoughts, it’s time to stop to just existing it’s time to start living.” ―

 We experience a staleness that points to

-an overriding sense of dread, that seeks to confirm we are just existing.
+an overriding sense of dread, that seeks to confirm what we worry about the most:

-- In our forward motion we find self-satisfaction, inner-direction and grounding.
+- In forward motion we find self-satisfaction, inner-direction and grounding.

 - We find stability and determination in our rituals.
 We get up, attend to our physical morning rituals and move forward from there.

-- Some of us make focused and dedicated time for our emotional and spiritual rituals that anchor us just for today.
+- Some of us make focused and dedicated time for these emotional and spiritual rituals that anchor us just for today.

-- Many of us use the ritual of searching tasks and other responsibilities for the day and then take measures to carry them out.
-We give ourselves quiet, private time and reorder our list as we ask ourselves, “How Important Is It?” and reschedule tasks for another day.
-Keeping our balance in all things is key to our serenity; testing boundaries is equally important to what little awake time we have each day.
+- Many of us make lists of tasks for the day and then take measures to carry them out.
+We give ourselves quiet, private time to reorder our list as we ask ourselves, “How Important Is It?” and reschedule tasks for another day.
+Keeping our balance in all things is key to our serenity;

 - By operating as if today is the only time we have to create, to perform and to help others, we become assured we are living a purposeful existence one moment, one hour, one day at a time.